 The practice of feeding rather than fighting your demons allows you to delve inward, make friends with your pain and fears and undergo deep transformation.
 Whether you are angry, confused, traumatized, craving, longing, shameful or lost, this work can help you find liberation from your pain by nurturing your demons rather than fighting them.

 In 2010, I began my studies with Tsultrim Allione.
 I discovered the Feeding Your Demons practice to be a useful introduction into the cultivation of self-awareness and transformation of the self.
-Lama Tsultrim requires hundreds of both solo and partner sessions as well as testing of this work before a practitioner is approved to become a facilitator.
+Lama Tsultrim requires hundreds of both solo and partner sessions, as well as testing of this work, before a practitioner is approved to become a facilitator.
 Being a Buddhist for 35 years and now a facilitator of Feeding Your Demons, I find this work to not only be an effective, healing and transformative experience, but also an excellent opportunity to introduce the Buddhist teachings to my clients.
 There are only three Feeding Your Demons facilitators in the Boulder area, and I am the only therapist who uses this work in professional practice.
 This practice can also be used in conjunction with energy healing work and somatic therapy.

 Through this powerful work, you can shift your perspective and find insight into your suffering.
-I invite you to call me for a free phone consultation.
+I invite you to contact me for a free phone consultation.
 I’m happy to discuss your specific needs and answer any questions you have about Feeding Your Demons and my practice.